Cold Desert (biosphere reserve): Location

 The cold deserts of India are located adjacent to the Himalayan Mountains.
 They are not affected by the Indian monsoons because they lie in the rain shadow of the Himalayas.

-Flora and Fauna
+Flora and fauna

 Given the climatic conditions, there is significant biodiversity here.
-Some of the representatives of the flora are medicinal plants such as aconitum rotundifolium, arnebiaeuchroma, ephedra gerardiana, ferula jaeschkeana and hyoscymusniger.
-The fauna also has its representatives, such as woolly hare, Tibetan gazelle, snow leopard, Himalayan black bear, Himalayan brown bear, red fox, Tibetan wolf, Himalayan ibex, Himalayan marmot, Himalayan blue sheep, red billed chough, Chukar partridge, snow partridge, blue rock pigeon, snow pigeon, Himalayan snowcock, lammergeier, Himalayan griffon, golden eagle, rosefinch, et al. are found in the area.
+The Cold Desert is home to more than 500 species of plants, of which 118 species are medicinal plants.
+Some of the medicinal plants include Aconitum rotundifolium, Arnebia euchroma, Ephedra gerardiana, and Ferula jaeschkeanaKala, C.P.
+2005.
+Several species of fauna that are on the Red List of IUCN as Critically Endangered Species are found here such as the snow leopard, Tibetan antelope and Himalayan wolf.
+Other species of fauna include woolly hare, Himalayan black bear, Himalayan brown bear, red fox, Himalayan ibex, Himalayan marmot, Himalayan blue sheep, red billed chough, Chukar partridge, snow partridge, blue rock pigeon, snow pigeon, Himalayan snowcock, lammergeier, Himalayan griffon, golden eagle, and rosefinch.